src-d/guide/engineering/methodology-language-analysis.md

 * An issue is created during planning, or it's in the backlog.
   The issue should be added to the project during planning.
-  It may also be added either to the *To Do* column if the issue should be solved during the current sprint or left untriaged if not.
+  It may also be added either to the *To Do* column if the issue should be solved during the current sprint or to the *Pending* column if not.
 * An issue is created outside planning (by team members, external users, etc.).
   The repo maintainer is responsible of adding the issue to the project, and to do the proper bug triage.
-  The issue could be added to any relevant column, of left in triage mode if it's not expected to be solved during the sprint.
+  The issue could be added to any relevant column, which may be *Pending* if it's not expected to be solved during the sprint.
 * A pull request is created.
   The repo maintainer is responsible of adding the issue to the project.
-  It should also be added to the PR column.
+  It should also be added to the *PR* column.

 ## Moving issues in the project board

 The issue status should be kept updated using the different board columns:

+* *Pending*.
+This issue is not expected to be solved in the current sprint.
 * *To Do*.
 This issue should be solved in current sprint, but work has not started yet.
   Issues in this column can be prioritized.